 Name: Ban on Using Animals for Cosmetics Safety Testing

-in safety testing for cosmetics does not necessarily create safer products.
+testing for cosmetics does not necessarily create safer products.
+There are

-There are many safety tests that are scientifically superior and more reliable
+many safety tests that are scientifically superior and more reliable than those

-than those that use animals.
-Moreover, alternative tests have been in use by
+that use animals.
+Moreover, alternative tests have been in use by the cosmetics

-ask your state legislators to consider introducing a bill in your state during
+ask your state legislators to consider introducing a bill in your state to

-cosmetics safety testing on animals, as well as to end the sale of
+finally bring an end to cosmetics safety testing on animals, as well as to end

 Call to Actions: